TankMermaid/practical-bacterial-bioinfo/outline.md

 # Amplicon sequencing can also answer questions in other organisms

+- Particular bacterial species or genera can be examined (e.g., those that cause cholera, tuberculosis, acne, etc.)
 - A DNA stretch near the ribosome is a fungal taxonomic barcode
-- Bacterial species or genera can be examined (e.g., those that cause cholera, tuberculosis, acne, etc.)
+- The eukaryotic ribosome is a good target for studying protists

 ---